unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

   public IAsyncCommand MyCommand => Command.Create<int>(builder => builder.When(i => i > 10));
   ```

-  In the above example, the predicate passed in to the `When` method will be executed when the UI wants to determine if the command can be executed, which will only be true if the command parameter will be greater than 10.
+  In the above example, the predicate passed into the `When` method will be executed when the UI wants to determine if the command can be executed, which will only be true if the command parameter will be greater than 10.

 - #### Then